smartsendio/woocommerce/smart-send-logistics/readme.txt

 WC tested up to: 6.1
 Requires PHP: 5.6.0

-Complete WooCommerce shipping solution for PostNord, GLS, DAO and Bring.
+Complete WooCommerce shipping solution for PostNord, GLS, DAO, Burd, Budbee and Bring.

 == Description ==

-Complete shipping solution for PostNord, GLS, DAO and Bring.
+Complete shipping solution for PostNord, GLS, DAO, Budbee, Burd and Bring.
 Setup shipping methods with rates calculated based on products, shipping address, weight, subtotal, user roles, shipping classes and much more.
 Show pick-up points to the customer during checkout and create shipping labels directly from the WooCommerce admin panel.

 From now on, everything is incorporated directly into your WooCommerce store.